SaiNikhil0904/HATETRON_Chatbot/README.md

 This study introduces HateTron, a chatbot for detecting Hate Speech, Offensive Language, and Safe Speech  that achieves 90% accuracy by using logistic regression.
 The study's background is the growing demand for efficient automated systems to find/identify and report/address hate-speech on internet.

 For my Project - 2.
-My team and I had developed a Mobile Application called HATETRON.
+My team and I, Godavarthi Sai Nikhil, had developed a Mobile Application called HATETRON.

 YouTube Link: https://youtu.be/4T3dwnBtBdA